 Kirby Lee-USA TODAY Sports.
 Los Angeles Dodgers pitcher Clayton Kershaw (22) reacts at the end of the second inning against the Pittsburgh Pirates at Dodger Stadium.

 - Clayton Kershaw has a player option following this season, and many people believe he will opt out.

-- Although a restructured deal with the Dodgers is a very realistic possibility, BetDSI has the Dodgers priced at +130.
+- Although a restructured deal with the Dodgers is a very realistic possibility, oddsmakers have the Dodgers priced at +130.

 - The Rangers and Astros have the next best odds at +360 apiece to land the Texas native.

 The upcoming MLB free agent class is already pretty stacked as it is.
 It includes Bryce Harper, Manny Machado, Josh Donaldson, Dallas Keuchel and more.

 There could be another star hitting the market, however, and he’s a big one: Clayton Kershaw.
 You probably guessed that by the title.

 Kershaw has player options in each of the next two seasons in which he’s slated to make more than $70 million total.

 Reports from the beginning of the season claim that all pertinent parties expect him to opt out.
 That would allow him to either stay with the Dodgers and improve his contract so that he’s not living on welfare anymore or sign with another team.
 With that in mind, odds have been posted on which team he’ll play for next season.